estatewatch/estatewatch.github.io/content/estates/douglasbaderpark.md

 The estate is located directly adjacent to another of Barnet's large scale estate redevelopments - the [Grahame Park estate](estates/grahamepark/).

 In September 2021, Barnet's planning committee narrowly approved the planning application, with four Labour councillors and a Liberal Democrat member voting against the plan.
 Five Conservatives voted in favour, and committee chairman Cllr Eva Greenspan used her casting vote to approve the scheme.

+For residents living in phase one the temporary move programme began in January 2022.

+All households in phase 1 were moved by September 2022 into a temporary home on, or off, the estate.
+They will remain in their temporary homes until the new homes on phase 1 are built should they wish to return.

+Sixty-five households from phase 2 were moved temporarily up to spring 2024.
+Phase 3 (the final phase) is still occupied but due to complete its decant by spring 2027.

 ---